What is the Best Health Insurance in Quebec for 2023

 Is it possible to combine health and dental insurance in Quebec?

 Want to learn more about dental insurance?
-See our guide to dental insurance.
+See dental insurance guide.

 How much does the Quebec Health Insurance Plan cost?

-Rates for the Quebec Health Insurance Plan update every year on July 1st.
+Rates for the Quebec Health Insurance Plan updated every year on July 1st.
 Some people are eligible for free coverage.
 Pharmacists are notified of rate changes and the eligibility requirements for free coverage.

 - An annual premium is paid through your income tax return for $0 to $710 per person according to net family income

 - A monthly deductible of $22.25 is in effect on your first monthly purchase at a pharmacy.